 - Cranberry Orange Sauce – I make this the day before and then just heat it up.

 - Brussel Sprouts with Balsamic Honey – These can be made up 1-2 hours ahead of time and served at room temp.
 I get so many compliments on this dish!

-- Loaded Baked Potato Soup – I made this the day before and then just put it in a crock pot the day of.
-Can be made Dairy free by using rice milk and it’s SOO good!
+- Loaded Baked Potato Soup – I made this the day before and then just put it in a crockpot the day of.
+It can be made Dairy-free by using rice milk and it’s SOO good!

 So there are my tips, what tips do you guys have?
 Post them below!!